crazybiocomputing/tinned/doc/basics/iterable.md

 ### Other Data Structures

+You may define Map, Set.

-This is only for expert programmer because we have to wrap the data into a IIFE function.
+> **Note**: This is only for expert programmer because we have to wrap the data into a IIFE function.

 For example, a Map object may be defined as follows.